Edison International (EIX) Shares Soar Above 1-Year High

 Many brokerage firms have already submitted their reports for EIX stocks, with Ladenburg Thalmann repeating the rating for EIX by listing it as a “Sell.”
 The predicted price for EIX in the upcoming period, according to Ladenburg Thalmann is $66 based on the research report published on April 03rd of the current year 2023.

-Volatility was left at 2.09%, however, over the last 30 days, the volatility rate increased by 2.35%, as shares sank -6.70% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.25% upper at present.
+Volatility was left at 2.04%, however, over the last 30 days, the volatility rate increased by 1.62%, as shares sank -3.03% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.36% lower at present.

-During the last 5 trading sessions, EIX rose by +1.75%, which changed the moving average for the period of 200-days by -3.97% in comparison to the 20-day moving average, which settled at $68.61.
-In addition, Edison International saw 7.98% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, EIX fell by -0.77%, which changed the moving average for the period of 200-days by -1.59% in comparison to the 20-day moving average, which settled at $67.43.
+In addition, Edison International saw 7.15% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading